Separation of Routing and Scheduling in Backpressure-Based Wireless Networks: System Overview

-Let $(\lambda_s)$ is the vector of arrival rates $\forall s \in \Sset$.
-The network layer capacity region $\Lambda$ is defined as the closure of all arrival vectors that can be stably transmitted in the network, considering all possible routing and scheduling policies \cite{tass_eph1}, \cite{tass_eph2}, \cite{neely_mod}. $\Lambda$ is fixed and depends only on channel statistics characterized by $\Gamma_{\boldsymbol C(t)}$.
+{\em Stability Region:} Let $(\lambda_s)$ be the vector of arrival rates $\forall s \in \Sset$.
+The network stablity region $\Lambda$ is defined as the closure of all arrival rate vectors that can be stably transmitted in the network, considering all possible routing and scheduling policies \cite{tass_eph1}, \cite{tass_eph2}, \cite{neely_mod}. $\Lambda$ is fixed and depends only on channel statistics and interference.